Spider-Man (2002 film): Plot

-Upon graduating, Peter begins using his abilities to fight injustice, donning a spandex costume and the masked persona of Spider-Man.
-J. Jonah Jameson, publisher of the Daily Bugle newspaper, hires Peter as a freelance photographer, since he is the only person providing clear images of Spider-Man.
-Upon discovering that Oscorp's board plans to oust him to sell the company to Quest, Norman assassinates them.
-Jameson dubs the mysterious killer the "Green Goblin."
+Upon graduating, Peter begins using his abilities to fight crime, donning a costume and adopting the alias "Spider-Man".
+J. Jonah Jameson, the publisher of the Daily Bugle newspaper, hires Peter as a freelance photographer, since he can provide high-quality images of Spider-Man.
+When Oscorp's board of directors decides to oust Norman and sell the company, Norman assassinates them while wearing a disguise during the Unity Day festival.
+As Spider-Man, Peter fends off Norman and rescues Mary Jane.
+Afterwards, Jameson bestows the name "the Green Goblin" upon the mysterious masked killer.